cjdbarlow/Part-One/endocrine_functions_of_the_kidney.md

     * Low Hct
 * Erythropoiesis is inhibited by:
     * High red cell volume
+    * Renal failure
     Production of EPO is decreased in renal failure, which is why patients with end-stage renal disease require exogenous EPO.

 ---
 ##References